-Main Skills

-- 1. To be able to justify positions with consistent arguments, as well as to defend them publically - 2.
-To be able to communicate proficiently, both orally and in writing, in either of the two official languages of Catalonia (Catalan and Spanish) to expert and non-expert audiences. - 3.
-To develop the capacity to reason critically about controversial subjects. - 4.
-To accept different points of view as a fundamental part of academic life and contemporary society, and to be able to put forth views while respecting other divergent opinions. - 5.
-To have a proactive attitude in exploring often ignored matters, a fundamental skill in education and professional life. - 6.
-To be able to apply acquired knowledge flexibly and creatively to new contexts and situations. - 7.
-To be equipped to progress in further education autonomously and continuously. - 8.
-To use appropriate information in the formulation of proposals and the resolution of problems. - 9.
-To apply economic reasoning to decision-making problems. - 10.
-To apply knowledge and appropriate procedures to a range of complex situations.
+Main Skills 1.
+To be able to justify positions with consistent arguments, as well as to defend them publically 2.
+To be able to communicate proficiently, both orally and in writing, in either of the two official languages of Catalonia (Catalan and Spanish) to expert and non-expert audiences.
+3. To be able to use English in all areas of work (reading, writing and speaking at a high level) 4.
+To develop the capacity to reason critically about controversial subjects.
+5. To accept different points of view as a fundamental part of academic life and contemporary society, and to be able to put forth views while respecting other divergent opinions.
+6. To have a proactive attitude in exploring often ignored matters, a fundamental skill in education and professional life.
+7. To be able to apply acquired knowledge flexibly and creatively to new contexts and situations.
+8. To be equipped to progress in further education autonomously and continuously.
+9. To use appropriate information in the formulation of proposals and the resolution of problems.

-- 11. To identify the key factors of a problem. - 12.
+- 10. To apply economic reasoning to decision-making and to take decisions in high risk situations. - 11.
+To apply knowledge and appropriate procedures to a range of complex situations. - 12.
+To identify the key factors of a problem. - 13.
 To demonstrate a critical perspective when faced with diverse situations.

-These skills correspond to the general skills G2, G3, G7, G8, G10, G11, G12, G17, G18, G20, G21 and G22 from the "Memoria para la solicitud de verificación de títulos oficiales".
+These skills correspond to the general skills G2, G3, G4, G7,G8,G10, G11, G12, G16, G17, G18, G19, y G20 from the "Memoria para la solicitud de verificación de títulos oficiales".